circleci/circleci-docs/jekyll/_cci2/local-jobs.md

 ## Using the CircleCI CLI non-locally

 The CircleCI CLI is available in all CircleCI environments.
-For example, check out [Parallelism for Faster Jobs]({{ site.baseurl }}/2.0/parallelism-faster-jobs/) to see how you use the tool to manage paralellism in a remote hosted environment.
+For example, check out [Merging and Splitting Tests]({{ site.baseurl }}/2.0/parallelism-faster-jobs/) for examples of using `circleci` commands in your `config.yml` file with a  remote hosted environment.